 Run fee transparency checks before hiring

-FAIR emphasizes clear, non-contingent fees.
-Ask Naples, Fort Myers, Sarasota, Gulf Coast, and Florida statewide candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed, convenience, or local availability.
+Ask local, Gulf Coast, and Florida statewide candidates to describe pricing, deliverables, travel terms, and revision terms in writing before comparing speed, convenience, or availability.

 Look for hourly, flat-fee, minimum, travel, rush, research, photo-review, inventory, item-count, room-count, storage-visit, and report-preparation language.